 How To Turn Off Split Screen on iPad

-Like I said, some folks just really DON’T want a split-screen.
-And it’s relatively easy to inadvertently open split-screen sessions.
+As I said, some folks just really DON’T want a split-screen.
+And it’s relatively easy to open split-screen sessions inadvertently.
 So, if you are one of those finding no way out of split-screen view, try the following:

 Close Split Screen on iPad